Night Wolves: Relationship with the Kremlin

 The club has close ties to Vladimir Putin and a generally Russian nationalist sentiment.
 Putin has described them as his "friends" and appeared at their rallies, riding a Harley-Davidson trike.
 Yale University historian Timothy Snyder believes it serves "as a paramilitary and propaganda arm of the Putin regime."

 The Night Wolves are funded by the Kremlin, receiving "several hundred million rubles a year" according to a report in 2013.
 In May 2015, Alexei Navalny claimed that the Russian government had given 56 million rubles to the group in the preceding year and a half.
 In October 2015, Night Wolves received a donation of 12,000,000 rubles from the Russian government to 'build a "Patriot" youth center in Sevastopol in Crimea'.

 The Night Wolves were referred to as "Putin's Angels" in western media coverage in 2015.

 Intervention in Ukraine

 Members of the Night Wolves have fought on the side of pro-Russian militants during the annexation of Crimea and the Donbas war.
-They blockaded the main routes into Sevastopol and participated in attacks on a natural gas facility and the naval headquarters in the city.
+They blockaded the main routes into Sevastopol, and participated in attacks on a natural gas facility and the naval headquarters in the city.
 In April 2015, Agence France-Presse stated that Alexei Vereshchyagin had fought against Ukrainian government forces in Luhansk.

+On 24 October 2022, during the Russo-Ukrainian War, the club formed a volunteer unit which joined the Pyatnashka International Brigade.

 The Night Wolves were also associated with fundraising for the Russian armed forces.
-In late 2024 Russian news outlets wrote the group was raising money to buy motorbikes for the Russian troops fighting in Ukraine.
+In late 2024, Russian news outlets wrote the group was raising money to buy motorbikes for the Russian troops fighting in Ukraine.